maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tputs` function is a part of the termcap library in Unix-like operating systems that outputs a `termcap` string to the terminal.

-- ***Function Description***:: `tputs` outputs the `termcap` string str to the terminal.
+- ***Function Description***: `tputs` outputs the `termcap` string str to the terminal.
 It uses the function `putc` to output each character.
 The `affcnt` argument is the number of lines affected by the operation, or 1 if not applicable.
 The `putc` argument is a pointer to a function that takes a single character and outputs it to the terminal.

 - ***Prototype***: `int tputs(const char *str, int affcnt, int (*putc)(int));`